 Textiles in Morocco were primarily made to be used very practically.
-They might make a rug woven for a home, or that for the saddle of a camel or donkey.
+They might make a rug that is woven for a home or that for the saddle of a camel or donkey.
 The Berber woman might make something that can go onto her bed or hung on the wall, or something that she can wear most days of the week.
 Her textile tells her story, that of her religion, homeland, daily traditions, and social status.
-She has near total freedom of expression, and her weaving is one of her most prized possessions.
+She has near-total freedom of expression, and her weaving is one of her most prized possessions.

 Some trial weavings were done for special occasions.
 The Handira is an example, which is woven for a woman on the way to her wedding.
 It’s typically quite lavish, with sequins, and varied textures, and is most often woven in white or cream, though occasionally a black Handira is seen.